 Identity theft can be one of the most devastating events in a person’s life.
 It disrupts all aspects of life, especially those related to finances, and it is frustrating, confusing, and time-consuming.

 In most cases, identify theft issues can be resolved without taking any drastic measures.
-Every case is different, though, and in some extreme instances, it might be necessary to consider filing for bankruptcy after having your identity stolen.
+Every case is different, though.
+In some extreme instances, it might be necessary to consider filing for bankruptcy after having your identity stolen.

 Assuming you’ve exhausted all of your options and there still seems to be no end in sight concerning the hardship identity theft has brought into your life, what do you need to know about filing for bankruptcy?